 Transcutaneous Electrical Nerve Stimulation (TENS) is the therapeutic application of electric current through the skin to stimulate nerves.
 TENS is an electrotherapeutic modality that helps with pain control.
 It has been used for acute and chronic pain conditions.
 TENS units administer pulsed electrical stimulation to the skin’s surface using electrodes.
 These electrical stimulations can be modified in terms of frequency, intensity, and duration.
 The biggest benefit of using TENS for its analgesic effect is that it is a non-invasive modality.
 Is a TENS machine good for A condition where shoulder movement becomes very limited and painful.
-The cause is often unknown, bu?
-In this article we will explore what a TENS machine is an how it can help you if you have frozen shoulder.
+The cause is often unknown, bu More?
+In this article we explore what a TENS machine is an how it can help alleviate frozen shoulder symptoms.

 What is a TENS machine?

 TENS functions with the application of a pulsed rectangular wave current via surface electrodes placed on the selected area of the skin.
 This current is often generated by small battery-operated machines in which circuits modify the battery’s output such that it will have a stimulatory effect on the nerves.